deepdeepdot/deep-draft/01-nano-slides.md

 ### Setup Anaconda

+    # Version Manager for Python and package manager
     # Anaconda is like rvm in Ruby or nvm in node
-    # Version Manager for Python

     # Install anaconda 3.7. https://www.anaconda.com/distribution/
     # Popular Python versions: 2.7, 3.6 and 3.7